nexpy/nexpy/_sources/pythongui.txt

     .. note:: Clicking on the Home button in the Options Tab (see below) or right-clicking within the plot will also restore the original axis limits.

-**Show Projection Panel**
-    Show the projection panel for the currently active plotting window.
-This is equivalent to clicking on 'Show Panel' in the projection tab (see below).

 **New Plot Window**
     Opens a new NeXpy plotting window, consisting of a Matplotlib plot pane and